Best 500 Series Compressor picks by our Audio Engineer 2025

 Types of compressors

-• Optical
+Optical Compressor

-• Variable-MU
+Variable-MU Compressor

 Variable-MUs or Vari MU compressors are tube-based compressors known for their tone and warmth.
-Their design uses input voltage changes to alter the bias of the tubes that controls the gain-reduction stage.
-Vari Mu compressors tend to have a “soft-knee” and "slow-attack" style that produces a more smooth compression.
+Their design uses input voltage changes to alter the bias of the tubes that control the gain-reduction stage.
+Vari Mu compressors tend to have a “soft-knee” and “slow-attack” style that produces a more smooth compression.
 Their ratios are program-dependent and increase with the gain reduction.
 This means the louder a transient is, the harder the compression.
 They have a slower and less impulsive response time compared to FET and VCA compressors.

-• FET
+FET Compressor

 Hard Knee Vs Soft Knee Compression